MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-675-Federal-WorkStudy-Programs/subpart-A-Federal-WorkStudy-Program/section-675.20.md

 (iii) Fill jobs that are vacant because the employer's regular employees are on strike;

-(iv) Involve the construction, operation, or maintenance of any part of a facility used or to be used for religious worship or sectarian instruction; or
+(iv) Involve the construction, operation, or maintenance of so much of any facility as is used or is to be used for instruction that is predominantly devotional and religious or as a place for religious worship, except to the extent that excluding such work would impose a substantial burden on a person's exercise of religion.

 (v) Include employment for the U.S. Department of Education.

 (d) *Academic credit and work-study.* (1) A student may be employed under the FWS program and also receive academic credit for the work performed.
-Those jobs include, but are not limited to, work performed when the student is -
+Those jobs include, but are not limited to, work performed when the student is—

 (i) Enrolled in an internship;